Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Connect.md

 **Step 2**

-1. Run the "/msteams-sync connect" command when the user is already connected.
+1. Run the `/msteams-sync connect` command when the user is already connected.

 **Expected**